Hahne and Company: History

 The firm was founded by Julius Hahne in 1858 as a specialty store which by the early 20th century had grown into a full-line department store.
 The store's motto was "The Store With The Friendly Spirit", and it became known as the "carriage trade" store in Newark.

 In 1901, a modern flagship store designed by architect Goldwin Starrett was opened at 609 Broad Street by Military Park in downtown Newark.
 It was added to the National Register of Historic Places on August 30, 1994, for its significance in commerce and social history.
 It was added as a contributing property to the Military Park Commons Historic District on June 18, 2004.

 Occupying a 2.4 acre site, this single building contained 441000 sqft of selling space spread over five floors (basement through 4th floor), with an atrium in the center of the building which ran from the street floor to the 4th floor.
 An extensive Budget Store operated in the basement level until it was folded in the mid 1970s.
 The store also contained two popular dining rooms, the more formal "Pine Room" located on the street floor, and the counter-style "Maple Room" (located in the basement), which was very popular with downtown office workers.
 The "Maple Room" closed in the early 1980s when the basement level was closed as a selling floor, while the "Pine Room" remained open until the entire store was closed in 1987.
 A third restaurant was available for employees.
 A Merry-Go-Round was in the basement and operated during the Christmas season when the Newark store was in its heyday.
 Hahne's also operated a furniture warehouse a few blocks away from the Newark location.

-In 1916, Hahne's became one of the founding members of the Associated Dry Goods Corporation (ADG).
+In 1916, Hahne's became one of the founding members of Associated Dry Goods (ADG).

 In 1929, Hahne's was the first of Newark's department stores to open a branch on Church Street in Montclair.